driticore/driticore/README.md

 ## Top Languages
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=driticore&layout=compact&theme=radical)

 Thanks for visiting my profile!
-Feel free to reach out if you want to collaborate on a project or just say hi. 😊
+Feel free to reach out if you want to collaborate on a project.